Open-UAV/openuav-turbovnc/README.md

 2. Run `preinstall.sh`.
 This runs `apt-get update` and puts in `screen` and `emacs` for getting started.
 3. Run `build.sh`.
 This will build everything needed to start up a nvidia-docker2 container with Ubuntu 16.04 and Lubuntu desktop.

+### Advanced

+1. You can try our https://hub.docker.com/r/dreamslab/openuav image to setup the system (GCP K80 GPU), it's recommended to use `build.sh`.

 ### Running the container

 To run the container on this host, use `run.sh`.
 Note that NoVNC will